acsone/click-odoo-contrib/README.rst

     Create an Odoo database with pre-installed modules.

-    Almost like standard Odoo does, except this manages a cache of database templates with the exact same addons installed.
-This is mostly intended to save time when running tests.
+    Almost like standard Odoo does with the -i option, except this script manages a cache of database templates with the exact same addons installed.
+This is particularly useful to save time when initializing test databases.

+    Cached templates are identified by computing a sha1 checksum of modules provided with the -m option, including their dependencies and corresponding auto_install modules.

   Options:
     -c, --config PATH         ...
     ...
     -n, --new-database TEXT   Name of new database to create, possibly from cache.
 If absent, only the cache trimming operation is executed.
     -m, --modules TEXT        Comma separated list of addons to install.
 			      [default: base]
     --demo / --no-demo        Load Odoo demo data.  [default: True] --cache / --no-cache      Use a cache of database templates with the exact same addons installed.
 Disabling this option also disables all other cache-related operations such
 			      as max-age or size.  [default: True]
     --cache-prefix TEXT       Prefix to use when naming cache template databases (max 8 characters).
 CAUTION: all databases named like {prefix}-____________-% will eventually be
 			      dropped by the cache control mechanism, so choose the prefix wisely.  [default: cache]
     --cache-max-age INTEGER   Drop cache templates that have not been used for more than N days.
+Use -1 to disable.  [default:
+			      30]
-Use -1 to disable.  [default: 30] --cache-max-size INTEGER  Keep N most recently used cache templates.
+    --cache-max-size INTEGER  Keep N most recently used cache templates.
 Use -1 to disable.
 Use 0 to empty cache.  [default: 5] --help                    Show this message and exit.

 click-odoo-uninstall